 For 2013, there have been significant rule changes in the SPL: The size of the field has been doubled and the number of robots increased to five per team.
 Hence, major parts of the existing behavior code had to be adapted, especially dynamic positioning.
-This year's behavior defines the roles of the field players by their location and takes the current positions of each team robot into account.
+This year's behavior is similar to the one used in 2013 and defines the roles of the field players by their location and takes the current positions of each team robot into account.